Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 I confess to being perplexed by some Swift language design decisions.
 For example,

 - Why does Swift have both a "var" keyword and a "let" keyword?
 One should be sufficient with the other being a default behavior.
 If a symbol is not declared "var" then just assume it is constant or visa versa.
-Furthermore, it may not be necessary to have either of the key words because (
+Furthermore, it may not be necessary to have either of the key words because (I think) in every case, the need for variability and mutation should be determinable by the compiler.
+Type is already being inferred by the compiler, and mutability could reasonably be considered an aspect of type.

+- Why are Swift collection types like Data always mutable?
+What happened to the concept of immutable containers from Cocoa.
+[Yes, I know the "bridged" CF types are always mutable, but that was another bad decision IMHO.]

+- Swift is intended to be a "Systems Programming Language", is it not?
+Yet, there is no support for "volatile" variables needed to support fundamental "system" features like direct memory access from peripheral hardware.

 Open Source macOS?
 (Score:2)

 Questions, and my best wishes.
-(Score:2)
+(Score:5, Interesting)

 Since you're the creator of LLVM, I'd like to know, in your opinion what's the greatest advantage of LLVM/Clang over the tradicional and established GNU GCC compiler.
 Also, what's the greatest advantage of GNU GCC (or if you'd prefer, any other compiler) over LLVM/Clang, something that you'd like to "port" someday?

-Also, since I work mostly with Linux development, what do you see as the greatest advantages of the Apple developer stack (libraries, xcode, etc) that are sorely lacking in the Linux developing sc
+Also, since I work mostly with Linux development, what do you see as the greatest advantages of the Apple developer stack (libraries, xcode, etc) that are sorely lacking in the Linux developing scene, that we should strive to copy/implement?

+By the way, and unrelated, congratulations on the Walnut Dining Table you made.
+It's amazing!

 How much of Swift is based on Groovy?
-(Score:2)
+(Score:3)

 Question about this role (Score:2)